 What’s inside this article: An overview of the Step Ladder Approach, a researched-based method of overcoming anxiety, with steps for how to use this approach to help children overcome their anxiety.
-Includes downloadable workbook to help you implement this approach successfully.

 Anxiety is a normal human emotion that everyone experiences from time to time.
 Often, kids can overcome those feelings with a bit of support and reassurance from a parent.
-Some children, however, have on-going anxiety that interferes with their lives.

-Sleep anxiety is common in children with ADHD and often presents as avoidance or opposition at bed time.
+Sleep anxiety is common in children with ADHD and often presents as avoidance or opposition at bedtime.

 Children may also struggle with generalized anxiety, having many triggers across various situations.
+And, children with autism often have a unique form of anxiety called distinct anxiety.

 You may want to complete this common worry checklist with your child to get an idea of what situations are scary to them.
 This is helpful when opening a conversation about worry/anxiety with children.
-This checklist leads the way for more in-depth conversations about how often they worry, and how to manage that worry.

 The Reason Why People Have Anxiety